 When something on your computer isn't working right, try restarting your computer.
 (Restarting solves 95% of all known computer problems.)

-Clear your browser cache and reset your browser
+Clear your browsing data and reset your browser

 Look for another extension that is interfering with AdBlock

 Disable all your extensions except for AdBlock.
 Try to watch your video again.
 If you don't see any ads, then one of the extensions you disabled is somehow interfering with AdBlock.
 Re-enable each one at a time until you find the one that makes ads appear.